-One of the most well-known exercises, the Push Up has been one of the core movements in the fitness industry.
-They are often used as a marker of fitness and of Upper Body Strength.
-There are many pushup variations, making it one of the most scalable exercises possible.
+It is often used as a marker of fitness and of upper body strength.
+What makes the push-up so great is that there are many push-up variations, making it one of the most scalable exercises possible.

 Unfortunately, many people perform this exercise incorrectly.